 The Hiring Incentives to Restore Employment Act was signed into US law on 18 March 2010 and includes foreign account tax compliance provisions generally known as FATCA.
-The thrust of these provisions is that details of US Shareholders holding assets outside the US will be reported by financial institutions to the IRS as a safeguard against US tax evasion.
-To discourage non-US financial institutions from staying outside this regime, FATCA provides that US securities held by a financial institution that does not enter and comply with the regime will be subject to a US tax withholding of 30% on gross sales proceeds as well as income.
-This regime came into effect on 1 July 2014 and withholding may be imposed on US source income paid to non-compliant individuals and entities after 1 January 2015.
+The thrust of these provisions is that details of US citizens holding assets outside the US will be reported by financial institutions to the IRS as a safeguard against US tax evasion.
+To discourage non-US financial institutions from staying outside this regime, payments of US source and, beginning in 2017, the proceeds of sales of property that give rise to US source payments will be subject to a 30 per cent withholding tax ("FATCA Withholding").